filfreire/filfreire.github.io/_drafts/remote_webdriver_made_simple.md

 ```

 Now, for a remote WebDriver, useful for running your tests/scrapping scripts on CI-like environment (like Jenkins, Travis, Gitlab CI, CircleCI, etc)
-you can apply the same interface, only difference is you'll need to get the url for the remote driver instead of a path for a driver on your machine.
+you can apply the same interface, the only difference is you'll need to get the URL for the remote driver instead of a path for a driver on your machine.

 ```java
 import java.net.MalformedURLException;